Agility Games for Managing Dog Aggression

 Also, move the jump around and make it look different; drape a sheet over the broom, or put pillows underneath it.
 This will help your dog generalize the behavior, making it more likely that your dog will play the game even if the jump looks different or is in different locations.

-There are Endless Games
+There are Endless Agility Games to Try

 It’s not immediately apparent to the casual observer, but there are literally hundreds of games that you can play with your dog in the process of teaching him to run an entire agility course.
 That’s a good thing for a dog who enjoys playing games!
 Each skill he learns can be applied in many agility activities.